petersaad20/SauceDemo/README.md

 # Running Tests

-# Running UI Tests

-To execute UI tests via TestNG, run: mvn test -Dtest=UITestRunner

-# Running API Tests

-To execute API tests via Cucumber, run: mvn test -Dtest=APITestRunner
+To execute All tests via TestNG ( as I set all xml files to run in POM File, run: mvn test

 # Reports & Logs
 • Cucumber Reports: Located in target/cucumber-reports/